-• The battery light (select models only) indicates a low or critical battery level.

-- or -

-- The power meter icon on the Windows desktop shows a low or critical battery notification. - NOTE: For additional information about the power meter, refer to "Using the power meter" section.
+- The battery light (select models only) indicates a low or critical battery level. - or - - The Power Meter icon on the Desktop shows a low or critical battery notification. - NOTE: For additional information about the power meter, see Using the power meter and power settings on page 34.